alanoteles/docker-laravel-phpfpm/README.md

 The queues and schedule service was configured as separated services to simplify the scaling job.
 You can add more replicas to the services more easily.

-If your project uses Redis for queues,  add this line to you `.env` file :
+If you're using Redis for queues, add this line to you `.env` file :

 `QUEUE_DRIVER=redis`